Anzère: Skiing

-Town Centre
+Town centre

-Facilities in and around Anzère's 'Place du Village' include both indoor and outdoor swimming pools, a supermarket, multiple hotels, bars and nightclubs, as well as many restaurants and clothes shops.
-The 'Place du Village' is a pedestrian area right in the heart of the village, containing most of Anzère's cafes and restaurants.
-There is also an internet cafe, a crèperie and a children's play area.
+Facilities in and around Anzère's Place du Village include both indoor and outdoor swimming pools, a supermarket, multiple hotels, bars and nightclubs, as well as many restaurants and clothes shops.
+The Place du Village is a pedestrian area right in the heart of the village, containing most of Anzère's cafes and restaurants.
+There is also an internet cafe, a creperie and a children's play area.